English Speaking Countries in Europe (2023)

 As Germany is known as a country of immigrants and immigration, so people from around the world came to reside there.
 Moreover, they bring with them their culture and dialect.

 Thus, in Germany, people speak English with different dialects.
 It is estimated that 56% of the German population speaks the English language.
-This percentage is high as compared to other European countries.
+This percentage is high compared to other European countries.

-English is not an official language of Belgium however people speak it widely.
+English is not the official language of Belgium however people speak it widely.
 They speak three official languages that are Flemish, Dutch, and French.
 Along with these languages, 38-55% of the Belgium population speak English as a second language.

 The people of Belgium give great importance to English in higher education.
 English proficiency in Belgium is 61.5.
 Therefore it is one of the top English-speaking countries in Europe.

-People of Poland speak English moderately.
+The people of Poland speak English moderately.
 It is estimated that only one-third of Poles speak English to some extent.
 However, in large cities and at destination spots, you will find many people speaking English.